VC Theoretical Explanation of Double Descent: Application of VC Bounds for Modeling Double Descent

-Empirical results in Figure \ref{fig4} also show that for noisy data, generalization performance during second descent degrades, relative to optimal first descent model.
-This is contrary to the popular view that DL networks usually provide superior generalization performance during second descent \cite{Belkin2019,Zhang2021,Neyshabur2014,Nakkiran2021}.
+Empirical results in Figure \ref{fig4} also show that for noisy data, generalization performance during second descent degrades relative to an optimal first descent model.
+This is contrary to the popular view that DL networks usually provide superior generalization performance during second descent \citep{Belkin2019,Zhang2021,Neyshabur2014,Nakkiran2021}.

 We suspect that superior performance during second descent, reported in the DL community, can be explained by using large and ‘clean’ data sets (common in Big Data).
-For such training data sets (of size \textit{n}), generalization performance during second descent is likely to be good, because the VC bound (\ref{eq2}) on test error depends only on the ratio of VC-dimension to sample size $(h/n)$.
+For such training data sets (of large size \textit{n}), generalization performance during second descent is likely to be good, because the VC-bound (\ref{eq2}) on test error depends only on the ratio of VC-dimension to sample size $(h/n)$.